quantalogic/qllm/packages/qllm-lib/docs/01-template.md

 executeTemplate(codeGenerator, {
   language: 'python',
   task_description: 'Create a function that calculates the nth Fibonacci number',
-  requirements: 'Use recursion and include error handling for negative inputs' });
+  requirements: 'Use recursion and include error handling for negative inputs', });
 ```